loop

 syntax-tree manipulating procedures create well-scoped trees where the set of used variables are contained within the set of variables previously defined.

 First, we need a way to talk about sets in the refinement logic.
-We could roll our own special Haskell type but for now, lets just use the Set a
+We

 type from the prelude’s Data.Set